Giving Day is April 2-16

 Fanning the flames

 Dr. May Choi, MD, MPH, FRCPC, and Dr. Antoine Dufour, PhD, are advancing innovative research on Sporadic Inclusion Body Myositis ), a rare autoimmune disease.
+With support from SPARC Ignite Grants, they are merging their expertise in antibodies and proteomics to tackle the challenge of early diagnosis.

 -